craffael/lehrfempp/doc/doxygen/pages/quick_reference_bc.md

 [TOC]

 > [!caution]
-> The contents of this page is discussed in @lref_link{sec:essbdc}.
-Please read before using quick reference.
+> The contents of this page are discussed in @lref_link{sec:essbdc}.
+Please read this section before using the quick reference.

 ## Overview

-LehrFEM++ provides a number of convenient functions to work with essential boundary conditions.
+LehrFEM++ provides a number of convenient functions for working with essential boundary conditions.

-To fix degrees of freedom (DoF) on the boundary we can use the functions `lf::assemble::FixFlaggedSolutionComponents` or `lf::assemble::FixFlaggedSolutionCompAlt` (see also [Quick Reference Assembly](@ref quick_reference_assembly)).
-Both functions takes a function as an argument that returns a pair of a boolean and a double: `std::pair<bool, double> selector(unsigned int dof_idx)`.
-The selector function returns whether the DoF is to be fixed and if so, the value it should be fixed to.
+To fix degrees of freedom (DoFs) on the boundary, we can use the functions `lf::assemble::FixFlaggedSolutionComponents` or `lf::assemble::FixFlaggedSolutionCompAlt` (see also [Quick Reference - Assembly](@ref quick_reference_assembly)).
+Both functions take a function as an argument that returns a pair of a boolean and a double: `std::pair<bool, double> selector(unsigned int dof_idx)`.
+The selector function returns whether the DoF is to be fixed and, if so, the value it should be fixed to.

-We can get the boundary flags as a [MeshDataSet](./quick_reference_mesh.html#mesh_data_sets) using:
+We can obtain the boundary flags as a [MeshDataSet](@ref mesh_data_sets) using:

 ```cpp
 auto bd_flags = lf::mesh::utils::flagEntitiesOnBoundary(dofh.Mesh(), 2);
 ```

-The second argument is the co-dimension of entities we are interested in.
-To fix all DoF on the boundary (including those associated with edges and cells), give no second argument.
+The second argument is the co-dimension of the entities we are interested in.
+To fix all DoFs on the boundary (including those associated with edges and cells), omit the second argument.

 ## One function on the whole boundary {#one_function}